 Intentionality is a key part of gaslighting — a gaslighter fully intends to create feelings of self-doubt and uncertainty.
 Their goal is to make you question yourself so you are more willing to believe them.
 People with addiction may use gaslighting to get what they want from a relationship and continue using substances.
 Gaslighting is manipulative, malicious, covert and intentional.
 For these reasons, experts view gaslighting as a form of emotional or mental abuse.
 The victim will not display physical signs of abuse, but the unwanted mental effects will be significant.

 People who regularly forget information or are easily confused may seem like they’re gaslighting, but this doesn’t mean they’re actually doing so.
 The acts must be deliberate to qualify as gaslighting.

-Gaslighting may be most common in romantic relationships, but it can occur anywhere.
+Gaslighting may be most common in romantic relationships but can occur anywhere.
 Other common places include:

 - At home

 - At work, between equals or between bosses and subordinates

 - In school, between teachers and students